blorente/naylang-documentation/src/methods_and_dispatch.md

 Methods and Dispatch
 ------

-One of the advantages of Grace is that it integrates native methods and user-defined methods seamlessly in it's syntax.
+One of the advantages of Grace is that it integrates native methods and user-defined methods seamlessly in its syntax.
 As a consequence, the implementation must be able to handle both types of methods indistinctly from each other.
 Hence, the `Method` class was created.
 This class represents a container for everything that is needed to define a Grace method.
 Namely, a list of **formal parameters** in the form of **declarations**, and a list of **statements** that conforms the **body** of the method.
 The canonical name of a method is used in determining which of an object's methods to use, and not in the execution of the method itself.
 Hence, it is not necessary to include it in the representation.
 Since Grace blocks are lambda expressions, it is also possible to instantiate a `Method` from a `Block`:

 ```c++
 class Method {